PieterVanBoheemen/RWXBioFuge/Docs/Tutorials/README.md

 1. Principles of centrifugation
 2. DNA extraction for PCR
 3. Chloroplast isolation for microscopy
-4. Microparticals in cosmetics
+4. Microparticles in cosmetics
 5. Anemia diagnosis and hematocrit measurement
 6. Break down whole milk into cream and skim milk
-7. Oil and water seperation
+7. Oil and water separation

 Please add your own medical, chemical or biological mad DIY isolation or microfiltration experiment!